-A normal chicken rice would be chicken comes with a plate of rice.
-But here in Melaka, the rice is hand shaped into a ball, offering a twist in terms of texture.
+A bowl of normal chicken rice would be chicken comes with a plate of rice.
+But here in Melaka, the rice is hand-shaped into a ball, offering a twist in terms of texture.

 Also read: 12 Best Restaurants In Jonker Street

 Hoe Kee is one of the best chicken rice ball in Melaka and always crowded for its authentic ping-pong size rice balls which is cooked by using the chicken stock.
 The Hainan chicken has a very distinctive taste compared to others.
 With slippery smooth skin, the meat is very tender and yet it comes with generous portion!

 At Shui Xian, the rice ball is firm and it won’t fall apart when you pick it up.
 It looks like a big dumpling and the taste is just right!
 The mock chicken is made from bean curd sheets and it goes very well with the rice balls.